 $ sudo apt-get install thunderbird [On Ubuntu based systems] $ dnf install thunderbird [On Fedora based systems]

-As I said, installing from default repositories will give you older version of Thunderbird.
-If you want to install most recent version of Mozilla Thunderbird, you can use the PPA maintained by the Mozilla team.
+As I said, installing from default repositories will give you an older version of Thunderbird.
+If you want to install the most recent version of Mozilla Thunderbird, you can use the PPA maintained by the Mozilla team.

-Use CTRL + ALT + T from the desktop to open terminal and add the Thunderbird repository under Ubuntu and its derivatives.
+Use CTRL + ALT + T from the desktop to open a terminal and add the Thunderbird repository under Ubuntu and its derivatives.

-$ sudo add-apt-repository ppa:ubuntu-mozilla-security/ppa
+$ sudo add-apt-repository ppa:ubuntu-mozilla-daily/ppa

 $ sudo apt-get update